How to Design and Display a Step and Repeat Banner

 Step and repeat, or backdrop banners, use the same repeating design to create a solid background.
 You’ve likely seen them at school dances and red-carpet photo ops.
 But have you ever wondered how you even begin to design them?

 Well, you’re in luck!
-Today you’ll learn how to design the perfect step and repeat banners for your event.
+Today you’ll learn how to design the perfect step and repeat banners for your event, utilizing the best practices in backdrop printing.

 Let’s get started!